9. Noticing it when someone else displays inappropriate boundaries.

 their choices do not infringe upon our free-will right to make our own choices, then allow them to make their own choices.

-There is good waiting for us, however, it has been left up to each individual to wade through all of the dogmatic clutter in
+There is positivity waiting for us all.
+However, it has been left up to each individual to wade through all of the dogmatic